Strike continues, hitting 25th day

 Job security for union workers is said to be a big sticking point in negotiations.

-Back on Monday, Governor Gretchen Whitmer said she's concerned about the growing impact of the strike.
+Governor Gretchen Whitmer said she's concerned about the growing impact of the strike.

 GM also shut down V8 engine and continuously variable transmission assembly lines at its Ramos Arizpe plant in Mexico, idling about 415 workers on Monday.